Fberbari/Bullet-proof-PID/readme.md

 -The uncertainty on the integral is negligable compared to the derivative, as it is proportional to a thousandth of the upper bound of the 4th derivative on the 	interval in question and to the 5th power of the width (time difference) of the integrated interval.

+/*
+	to ensure that damping is as close to critical as possibble, the second order ODE has been modeled to return the correct value

 THIS CLASS WILL ONLY FUNCTION IF IT'S COMPUTE FUNCTION IS CALLED AT A REGULAR INTERVAL.
 USE A TIMER INTERRUPT TO DO SO